Defconbots/2014_Competition_Rules/README.md

  * Spherical shape
  * 40mm diameter (table-tennis ball)
  * White surface color
- * Illuminated blue (470nm) when active
+ * Illuminated blue (470nm) when active, red (631nm) when stunned, off when dead

 ## Waves

  * Each wave starts at a specific point on the track
  * Initially all targets are illuminated and "alive"
- * A "hit" on a target is with laser for >300ms (Specific laser above!) while illuminated
+ * A "hit" on a target is with laser for >450ms (Specific laser above!) while illuminated
- * Once a target is hit illumination will stop for one(1) second
+ * Once a target is hit illumination will transition from blue to red for one(1) second
  * Wave #1 will require one(1) hit on each target
  * Wave #n(where n is the wave number) will require n hits on each target
  * Once n hits have been completed the target illumination will stop until the end of the wave